-So, let’s talk about codependent beliefs about sex.
+So, let’s talk about a few codependent beliefs about sex.
 I’m sharing here what I know from first-hand experience and what I have seen in my sex coaching practice.

 Sometimes, we pick up beliefs and patterns of behavior around sex that I describe as codependent.
-Codependent beliefs may limit our potential, disregard our power, and keep us stuck.
+Codependent beliefs may limit our potential, disregard our power, and keep us stuck in unsatisfying relationships.
 And they often block us from the sex and relationships we really want.

-The first codependent belief about sex is that sexual performance is more important than the pleasure of the sexual experience.
-We may use sex to prove our worth, show off our skills, or hook our partner.
-So, we pull out our best moves and perform, perform, perform.
-We perform enthusiasm for things we may not want to do.
-We pretend to have experience doing something we’ve never done before.
-We may even perform orgasms.
-And instead of asking for what we really want, we accept what we get and act like we’re having the time of our lives.
+The first codependent belief about sex is your sexual performance is more important than your sexual pleasure.
+If you hold codependent beliefs around sex, you may use sex to prove your worth, show off your skills, or hook your partner.
+So, you pull out all your best moves right at the start and perform, perform, perform.
+You perform enthusiasm for things you may not even want to do.
+You pretend to have experience doing something you've never done before.
+You may even perform orgasms.
+And instead of asking for what you really want, you accept whatever you get and act like you're having the time of your life.

-Of course, it’s essential to be attentive to our partner during sex!
-But if we think we have to sacrifice our pleasure or bulldoze our boundaries to please or keep our partner.
-Well, that’s a codependent thought about sex.
-Regardless of our motivation to do it, when we regularly sacrifice pleasure and promote performance, we likely end up feeling sexually unfulfilled and disconnected from our partner in the long run.
+Of course, it’s essential to be attentive to your partner during sex!
+But if you think you have to sacrifice your pleasure or bulldoze your boundaries to please or keep your partner, well, that’s a codependent belief about sex.
+Regardless of your motivation to do it, when you regularly sacrifice pleasure and promote performance, you likely end up feeling sexually unfulfilled and disconnected from your partner in the long run.

-The second codependent belief about sex is that controlling our partner will relieve our sexual jealousy.
-If we feel insecure about ourselves or our relationship, sexual jealousy triggers lurk around every corner.
-Sexual jealousy feels awful, and we want to avoid it, so we use control tactics to make sure we never feel jealous.
-We may declare some people (like ex’s and co-workers) off-limits to our partner, snoop on our partner’s phone, and dole out harsh punishment for any perceived transgression.
+The second codependent belief about sex is controlling your partner will relieve your sexual jealousy.
+If you feel insecure about yourself or your relationship, sexual jealousy triggers lurk around every corner.
+Sexual jealousy feels awful, and you want to avoid it, understandably.
+So, if you have codependent beliefs about sex, you may use control tactics to make sure you never feel jealous.
+You may declare some people (like ex’s and co-workers) off-limits to your partner, snoop on your partner’s phone, and dole out harsh punishment for any perceived transgression.

-The third codependent belief about sex is that sex equals intimacy or love.
-When we believe this, we may accept or even pursue sex when we really want intimacy, love, or both.
-We may have sex with people we are not really into because we want attention, acceptance, and approval.
-We may stay in a dead-end relationship because the sex makes us feel wanted and desired, even if for just a little while.
-Sometimes, when we feel unworthy of having what we want in a relationship, we accept whatever someone will give us rather than pursue what we really want.
+The third codependent belief about sex is sex equals intimacy and love.
+When you believe this, you may accept or even pursue sex when you really want intimacy, love, or both.
+You may have sex with people you are not really into because you want attention, validation, and approval.
+You may stay in a dead-end relationship because the sex makes you feel wanted and desired, even if for just a little while.
+Sometimes, when you feel unworthy of having what you want in a relationship, you accept whatever someone will give you rather than pursue what you really want.

-Sure, there are times when we may want sex that does not involve love or intimacy.
-Or we want intimacy without sex.
-It’s all wonderful as long as we are clear about what we are doing.
-When we have codependent beliefs about sex, we may confuse sex for love and intimacy.
-Or we may even try to convince ourselves that we do not need intimacy, and sex alone will sustain us.
-Here’s the thing: if we crave the nutrients of love and intimacy, sex alone will not satisfy us.
+Sure, there are times when you may want sex that does not involve love or intimacy.
+Or you may want intimacy without sex.
+It’s all wonderful as long as you are clear about what you are doing.
+When you have codependent beliefs about sex, you may confuse sex for love and intimacy.
+Or you may even try to convince yourself that you do not need intimacy, and sex alone will sustain you.
+Here’s the thing: if you crave the nutrients of love and intimacy, sex alone will not satisfy you.
+It's unsustainable.

 Do you relate to any of these codependent beliefs about sex?
 If you do, please know you are not alone.
 And you are certainly not stuck with them forever!
-I encourage you to review any codependent beliefs you may have about sex without judgment.
-Keep what supports your sexual wellness and intimate connections.
-Let go of what doesn’t.
+I encourage you to review any codependent beliefs you may have about sex without judging yourself.
+Have compassion for yourself.
+Keep what really supports your sexual wellness and intimate connections.
+And let go of what doesn’t.